jmichas/SignalRF/README.md

 *A Flex/AS3 implmentation of the SignalR Client*

-Currently supports version 2.0.X of SignalR.
+Currently supports version 2.0.x of SignalR.

 Explanation
 -----------
 So, this is the first pass at creating a Flex/AS3 SWC SignalR Client.
 It works very similarly to the .NET client.

+*I appologize for there not being any test project(s), but when I started this I didnt think it through so my backend signalR stuff isnt appropriate for posting as a generic testing/demo piece*

 It only supports the WebSocket transport at this point.
 Why?
 Because that is what I needed and I dont have time to code any other transport type at the moment.